 Drywood termites target hardwood.
 They eat tunnels through framing, cabinets, banisters, and more.
-If you have a drywood termite issue, you're likely to start noticing hard, dry termite droppings called termite frass littered on surfaces.
+If you have drywood termites in West Palm Beach, you're likely to start noticing hard, dry termite droppings called termite frass littered on surfaces.
 You may also see the tiny kickout holes that drywood termites create.

 Drywood termites spread via swarms.
 Reproductive drywood termites, called alates, will swarm out of colonies during the year when conditions are right, usually in the summer.
 These flying termites will seek new areas of wood to create colonies, which is how they can end up in your boat.

 These drywood termites are also commonly present in furniture storage facilities, and can actually be unknowingly installed in your boat if they are already present in items like cabinets.

 These insects target hardwood and softwood, depending on the species.
 When they get into a boat, they can create extensive damage.
 Like drywood termites, powderpost beetles make tiny kickout holes which they use to push frass out.

 When wood-destroying organisms (WDOs) invade your vessel, it is very difficult to exterminate them.
 These insects live deep inside wood.
 You won't get at them with sprays, and injecting termiticides can yield unsuccessful results since many areas of the boat are inaccessible and we don't recommend drilling holes in fiberglass or boats in general.